xypnox/blag_zola/content/posts/designing-a-poster.md

 image: /images/designing-a-poster.png
 style: full
 caption: visit posters.xypnox.com to view all posters.
-tags:

-- design

-> To design a good poster, you have to design 100 bad posters first.
+> To design a good poster,
+> you have to design 100 bad posters first.

 I have been making posters for a couple of years.
 And I have learned a lot, not just about how to make a good poster, but also why most posters are bad.
 And here I present a minimal guide on how to make nice posters.